Courage-1984/Dataset-Forge/docs/README_full.md

   - On Windows, you may need to restart your terminal after adding to PATH.
 - **Problem:** PATH is not updated.
   - Double-check your environment variable settings and restart your terminal.

+### run_tests.py

+- **Problem:** Script fails to run, or you get unexpected results.
+  - Ensure all dependencies are installed: `pip install vulture pytest pytest-cov coverage pyan3 pyflakes`
+  - If you get import errors, check your virtual environment and Python version.
+  - If the script reports no files found, check your directory structure and that the codebase is present.
+  - The script overwrites its output files in `tools/run_tests.py` on each run.
+  - Review the console output for error messages.

 ---